Rail fares Q&A: Why are they going up again?

 In a nutshell, the government wants passengers to pick up more of the bill for running the railways.

-The government also says it is helping to pay for huge, multi-billion pound improvements across the network, from electrifying lines to brand new stations and trains.
+So that's why fares keep going up, and will keep going up for a while yet.
+The government also says it is paying for huge, multi-billion pound improvements across the network, from electrifying lines to brand new stations and trains.

 If our fares are so high, why are record numbers of people using the trains?

-Here is a very interesting thing that I was told by a senior rail executive whom I trust.
+Here is a very interesting thing that a senior rail executive told me, and I trust them.
 If you analyse it per person per mile, season tickets are by far the cheapest deal they offer.
-In fact, he said, they make a loss on them.
-All the fare rise cash goes to the government.
+In fact, he said, they make a loss on them, and the fare rise goes to the government.